Cornell College: Athletics

 Cornell College fields 19 intercollegiate athletic teams, all of which compete in NCAA Division III sports.
 Formerly a member of the Iowa Intercollegiate Athletic Conference (IIAC), Cornell rejoined the Midwest Conference (MWC) in the fall of 2012.

+The Cornell men’s and women’s polo team has the most National titles of any sport at the University.
+They have won 12 USPA Division 1 Championships in: 1937, 1955, 1956, 1958, 1959, 1961, 1962, 1963, 1966, 1992, 2005 and 2024.
+In 2026 both teams advanced to Nationals but did not win.

 Cornell has achieved its greatest success in wrestling.
 Cornell wrestlers have won eight individual national titles, and in 1947, the wrestling team won the NCAA Division I and AAU national championships.
 Sixty-two Cornell wrestlers have been named NCAA All-Americans, and seven have been elected to the National Wrestling Hall of Fame.
 Seven wrestlers have also competed at the Olympics.